spdk/spdk/doc/accel_fw.md

 operations supported by the framework have a backing software implementation in the event that no hardware accelerators have been enabled for that operation.

-When multiple hardware engines are enabled the framework will assign each operation to an engine based on the order in which it was initialized.
-So, for example if two modules are enabled, IOAT and software, the software engine will be used for every operation except those supported by IOAT.
+When multiple hardware modules are enabled the framework will assign each operation to a module based on the order in which it was initialized.
+So, for example if two modules are enabled, IOAT and software, the software module will be used for every operation except those supported by IOAT.

 ## Acceleration Low Level Libraries {#accel_libs}